jamestjw/jamestjw.github.io/index.md

 experiences related to tech 💻 and some of my thoughts on what's going on in my life.
 From time to time, I shall also share my language learning experiences!
 I am an aficionado of chess, I intend to share to more of my chess related experiences here.
 Academically, my interests lie in type theory.
+Naturally, I'm a big fan of functional programming.